waltermarbel/MagicMagnet/README.md

 It will create a folder called ```build``` with the executable inside.

-> Note 1: I don't know why, but cx_Freeze doesn't work for me in Python 3.8.
-I'm currently using Python 3.7.6 to build this project.

-> Note 2: If your executable fail to start, try rename the folder Tkinter in lib directory to tkinter.
+> Note: If your executable fail to start, try rename the folder Tkinter in lib directory to tkinter.